top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 # Demo system ID {#sysid status=beta}

 This is the description of the wheels calibration procedure.
-In order to complete the procedure, you need the same chessboard as for the camera calibration.
+In order to complete the procedure, you need your Duckiebot in configuration DB17-lc with its camera calibrated and the same chessboard as for the camera calibration.

-First, we describe what is needed, including:

-* Robot hardware
-* Number of Duckiebots
-* Robot setup steps
-* Duckietown hardware
+In the first step, you will put your Duckibebot in front of the chessboard and send specific commands to the wheels.
+By recording the chessboard, the Duckiebot will know its position at any time.
+On your computer, you will then use this informations to calculate the parameters of the kinematics of you Duckiebot.
+These parameters will be stored on a yaml file.

 <div class='requirements' markdown="1">